 - Pay off High interest debt or student loan: ever heard the saying, ” it’s not how much you make, it’s how much you keep” ?
 We tend to spend more than we really have or that we can afford.
 Each second an American offers their personal information in exchange for a credit card account offering $50 or 20% off their first purchase.
 Don’t fall a victim!
 Racking up credit card debts with interest rates as high as 20% or more doesn’t sound like fun.
 Work on using the refund to pay off your credit card debts or student loans.
-Start off with the highest balance or highest interest till you finally hit the lowest, cut off the cards you don’t need.
-To maintain a great credit score, try to keep your utilization rate under 30%.
+Start off with the highest balance or highest interest rate till you finally hit the lowest, cut off the cards you don’t need.
+To maintain a great credit score, try to keep your credit card utilization rate to under 30%.

 - Invest in a new craft: Find something you’re passionate about and how you can enhance your skills or learn a total new craft.
 Thanks to websites like Udemy and masterclass.com you can learn more about a new skill for a lot less.
 Then eventually, you can turn your passion to a paycheck.
 A cooking, beauty, event planning or photography class can lead you to your next side hustle.

 - Start a New Business: This is probably an idea most people have in mind but always scared to execute because of fear.
 The only thing stopping you from your goal is the excuse you always make and you’ll never truly know what’s in store until you really try.
 The best way to go about it is, to find something you’re most passionate about and research the many way you can monetize off of it as mentioned previously.